mikalv/msgr/docs/bridge_status.md

 - **Operational blockers**: Without a real client implementation the daemon cannot pair or send any WhatsApp traffic.

-## Signal
 - **Code status**: The bridge now ships with a REST client that targets `signal-cli-rest-api`, handling account linking, outbound messaging with attachment uploads, inbound polling, and acknowledgement cleanup while persisting session hints to disk.
-The daemon wiring from previous work remains and now has a concrete client implementation.
+The daemon also reports capabilities and cached contacts/conversation identifiers so the backend can populate the Postgres bridge store.
 - **Missing work**: Harden the REST client with streaming uploads for large media, error retry/backoff, device slot management, and end-to-end integration tests against a running `signal-cli` deployment.